melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Getting-Started.md

 ```
 % docker run -itv $PWD/examples:/root/examples melt-umn/strategy-attributes
 ```
 from the directory in which the artifact was extracted.
+(Note on Windows you may need to change `$PWD` to the full path to the directory in which the artifact was extracted.

 This will mount the local `examples/` folder in the home directory of the container, such that the example files may be viewed and edited with the editor of your choice,